Dynamic Precise and Imprecise Probability Kinematics: Related literature

 \section{Related literature}

-In this Section, we discuss the relation between our work and other papers dealing with Jeffrey's updating in the context of imprecise probability models.
-Jeffrey's updating has been generalized to be put to use in the context of Dempster-Shafer theory, evidence theory, neighborhood models theory, and credal sets theory.
+In this Section, we present some papers that deal with Jeffrey's updating in the context of imprecise probability models.
+Probability kinematics has been generalized to be put to use in the context of Dempster-Shafer theory, evidence theory, neighborhood models theory, possibility theory, maximum entropy theory, and credal sets theory.
 DIPK belongs to this last category.

-In \cite{shafer}, Shafer discusses Jeffrey's updating from a philosophical perspective, and is the first to consider its application to the context of Dempster-Shafer theory, for which belief functions -- functions representing the degree of belief of the agent on a given event -- and Dempster's rule of combination play a central operational role.
-In \cite{ichihashi} and \cite{smets} the authors further study the generalization of Jeffrey's updating for belief functions defined on a finite sample space.
+In \cite{shafer}, Shafer discusses Jeffrey's updating from a philosophical perspective, and is the first to consider its application to the context of Dempster-Shafer theory, for which belief functions -- functions representing the degree of belief of the agent on a given event -- and Dempster's updating rule play a central operational role.
+In \cite{ichihashi} and \cite{smets} the authors further study the generalization of Jeffrey's updating for belief functions defined on a finite state space.
 In \cite{ichihashi}, the authors point out how Shafer's approach is different from the normative Bayesian approach and is not a straight generalization of Jeffrey's rule, so they propose rules of conditioning for which Jeffrey's rule is a direct consequence of a special case.
 In \cite{smets}, the author generalizes the results in \cite{ichihashi}.
 He shows that several forms of Jeffrey's updating rule can be defined so that they correspond to the geometrical rule of conditioning and to Dempster's rule of conditioning, respectively.

 In \cite{ma}, the authors provide a generalization of both Jeffrey's rule and Dempster conditioning to propose an effective revision rule in the field of evidence theory.
 This is very interesting since when one source of evidence is less reliable than another, the idea is to let prior knowledge of an agent be altered only by some of the input information.
 The change problem is thus intrinsically asymmetric.
 To this extent, their model takes into account inconsistency between prior and input information.
+Other works that deal with a generalization of Jeffrey's rule within the framework of evidence theory are \cite{tang1}, in which the authors propose a generalization of probability kinematics where a priori knowledge and new evidence are all modeled by independent random sets, and \cite{tang2} in which a priori knowledge and evidences are modelled by a probability distribution and a collection of multi-dimensional random sets, respectively.